Great opportunities abound to become involved in important, on-the-ground wildlife habitat projects and in other types of learning about wildlife.

 CWF encourages college students who want to do more for wildlife to form a student chapter of CWF.
 We formed a student chapter at Metropolitan State University of Denver in February 2013.
 Our hope is that these students will become lifelong members or supporters, and even consider a career in natural resources, as they become informed and empowered to participate in key wildlife issues.
 If you are interested in forming a student chapter, we will be pleased to offer guidance and expertise.

 CWF's Student Chapter at

-CWF's student chapter at Metropolitan State University, founded by CWF board member and professor Ashley Rust, has completed several projects.
+CWF's student chapter at Metropolitan State University of Denver, founded by CWF board member and professor Ashley Rust, has completed several projects.
 Last summer and again this summer the students' project is to monitor bluebird boxes on Jefferson County Open Space.
 The group has begun monitoring six nest boxes twice a week, beginning in mid-May.
 They report the data to Jefferson County Parks and Open Space.
 Last year three of the six boxes were occupied with nests full of 15 babies.
 Earlier this spring the chapter engaged in native seed collection at the Rocky Mountain Arsenal National Wildlife Refuge - four-winged saltbush seeds and rabbit brush seeds.
 They also built 24 bat boxes.
 Last fall they mechanically removed russian olive trees, a noxious weed, from an area of South Platte Park.
 Stay tuned!

 Ashley and her boys monitor a bluebird box and 6 House Wren babies hatched in a bluebird nest box